Georgia Distracted Driving Laws

 - Third violation: $150 and three demerit points.

 Additional surcharges, fees, or driver license penalty points may also be applied.
-Each local jurisdiction has different penalties for distracted driving.
+Each local jurisdiction can also have different penalties for distracted driving.

 References and sources: